-The contents of the Association Request frame from the capability (inclusive) to the FILS Session element (inclusive)
+The second input string shall be set to the entire frame body of the Association Request frame

-The input keys, the ciphertext, and the AAD shall be passed to the decrypt-and-verify operation specified in 11.11.2..
+The input key and the first and second input strings shall be passed to the decrypt-and-verify operation specified in 11.11.2.7.

-If the output from 11.11.2.6 returns a failure, authentication shall be deemed a failure.
-If the output returns plaintext, the Key-Auth from the decrypted Association frame shall be checked.
+If the output from 11.11.2.7 returns a failure, authentication shall be deemed a failure.
+Otherwise, the frame body of the Association Request frame shall be set to the transformed second input string resulting from 11.11.2.7.

+The Key-Auth from the decrypted Association frame shall be checked.
 If it is incorrect, authentication shall be deemed a failure.
 If authentication is deemed a failure, the KCK2, KEK2, KCK, KEK, and TK shall be irretrievably destroyed.
 If authentication is not deemed a failure, the AP shall check the Key-Auth field in the Key Confirmation element.

 For FILS Authentication using a trusted third party, the AP shall construct a verifier as follows: